• Skip to primary navigation

 Can I swap gluten flour for regular AP flour?

 Of course!
-If you're not gluten sensitive then feel free to use regular flour if you wish.
+If you're not gluten sensitive then feel free to use regular or whole wheat flour if you wish.

 Can I make one big muffin instead of mini ones?